- Family and Parenting»

 Students Seeking "Academic Rigor" Do On-Line Classes at Home Because Our Schools Don't Provide Enough Challenges

-Dumbing Down the Curriculum So Nobody's Feelings Are Hurt!
+Dumbing Down the Curriculum So Nobody's Feelings Are Hurt

 In the name of political correctness and inclusion, we're dumbing down the curriculum in American schools as the federal government further inserts itself into education.
-Decisions are no longer made in classrooms, schools, school districts, and state houses but in Washington, DC by politicians, bureaucrats, and lobbyists who have no background in education and no experience at teaching.
+Decisions are no longer made in classrooms, schools, school districts, and state houses but in Washington, DC by politicians, bureaucrats, and lobbyists who have no background in education and no teaching experience.
 Educators, expected to act more and more like robots, now deliver material with less creativity, autonomy, humanity and common sense and more bland sameness.
 They toil with added pressure from high stakes testing, Common Core standards, and the increased use of technology in the classroom but with diminished respect for them as people and professionals.The question begging an answer is: Why do we insist educators teach to the lowest common denominator – those students who struggle cognitively and/or behaviorally – and not to students in the middle and top, who hunger for academic rigor and uninterrupted learning?
 Parents need to demand academic rigor at school and not settle for mediocrity.

 Why Are Schools Not Challenging Kids?

 My 12-year-old son breezed through his first year in middle school with all A's and A pluses.
 He skipped sixth grade math and moved straight into seventh.
 He was in the TAG program (talented and gifted) for language arts and social studies.
-Yet, instead of being a proud mama, bragging to my friends about his spectacular grades, I became deeply troubled about our education system and how we Americans are so overly impressed with mediocrity.
+Yet, instead of being a proud mama, bragging to my friends about his spectacular grades, I became deeply troubled about our educational system and how we Americans are so overly impressed with mediocrity.

 While my son is certainly bright and capable, he isn't a whiz kid by any means.
 Yet, by our low standards in the U.S., he's practically considered a genius at his school.
 During sixth grade, he never once broke a sweat, never once stayed up late wrestling with a difficult homework assignment, and never once felt frustrated by learning something new and hard.
 When I'd ask him if anything at school was challenging him, he'd always give me a resolute “no".